-The Office of the Guardian ad litem is charged with assuring competent legal representation for children and parents in required Juvenile Court cases in compliance with Federal and State laws and Juvenile Court policy and procedure.
+Office of the Guardian ad litem Belynda Dwyer, Supervising Attorney Sarah Kyle Gilmer, Coordinator cases in compliance with Federal and State laws and Juvenile Court policy and procedure.
 The Office is also charged with serving as a liaison between Guardians ad litem, appointed counsel, private attorneys, the Tennessee Department of Children's Services, departments within Juvenile Court and other stake holders to promote the best practices and policies in children's cases.